ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ![eventlog_task_imbalance_zoomed](images/unbalanced_zoomed.png)

-So far we have only found that there is an imbalance in task distribution in the code, we'll need to change our code accordingly to make the task distribution more balanced, which could increase the speedup.
+So far we've only found an imbalance in task distribution in the code, so we'll need to change our code accordingly to make the task distribution more balanced, which could increase the speedup.

 ---

-Performace debugging can be quite tricky at times.
-If you could use some help in debugging your Multicore OCaml code, feel free to create an issue in the Multicore OCaml [issue tracker](https://github.com/ocaml-multicore/ocaml-multicore/issues) along with a minimal code example.
+Performace debugging can be quite tricky at times, so if you could use some help in debugging your Multicore OCaml code, feel free to create an Issue in the Multicore OCaml [issue tracker](https://github.com/ocaml-multicore/ocaml-multicore/issues) along with a minimal code example.